Soil testing near the Grenfell site

 Questions about contaminated land

 Is there a risk to health from land that is contaminated?

 Many of the potentially contaminated sites do not pose any significant risk to human health or the environment because there is no link between the contamination and those potentially at risk from it.

 For pollution to be a risk, there has to be a means by which people come into contact with the chemical by breathing, eating or by skin contact.
 If exposure does occur, a number of other factors are important including the amount to which you are exposed (the dose), the way you are exposed and the length of time you are exposed.

 Therefore, people have to be exposed to the pollutant either in large enough quantities, or long enough periods of time to potentially cause harm.

-Further information can be found on the Health Protection Agency website.
+Further information can be found on the Public Health England factsheet (pdf)

 I am re-landscaping my garden - do I have to check for contamination before starting work?